MmaAdeola/WeRateDogs-Twitter/README.md

 This project required data to be gathered using three different approaches and from three different sources.
 First dataset was downloaded manually and read into Jupyter notebook usind pandas read_csv.
 The second was downloaded programmatically from a url and the thrird dataset was obtained from the twitter API using Tweepy.
 The three datasets were assessed and cleaned individually before there were merged into a master dataset.
 This is to ensure data integrity.
 Insights and visualizations were generated from the cleaned dataset.
-Other requirements were to identify at least 8 data quality and 2 tidiness issues
+Other requirements were to identify at least 8 data quality and 2 tidiness issues, outline a minimum of three insights and one visualization.

 Providing more context, below are the meanings of some columns that might not be so clear. p1 is the algorithm's #1 prediction for the image in the tweet → golden retriever